-The recommendations in this document should be regarded as version 0.1 of a new GE program.
-We are circulating them for feedback to as many campus stakeholders as possible, and we expect revisions to be adopted by our committee, the Educational Policies Committee (EPC), and/or the Academic Senate before version 1.0 is unleashed upon the campus in 2019-20.
+The recommendations in this document should be regarded as version 0.4 of a new GE program.
+We are circulating them for feedback to as many campus stakeholders as possible, and we expect revisions to be adopted by our committee, the Educational Policies Committee (EPC), and/or the Academic Senate before version 1.0 is released to the campus in 2019-20.
+We are grateful to the many people whose suggestions and corrections are reflected in this version.